opencast/opencast/docs/guides/admin/docs/upgrade.md

 Note that this section will only highlight a few important changes.
 Please make sure to compare your configuration against the current configuration files.

+### ActiveMQ

+An updated ActiveMQ configuration file was included as part of Opencast 10.3.
+Make sure to upgrade your config by following the [message broker](configuration/message-broker.md) configuration steps.

 ### LDAP

 A new configuration option `org.opencastproject.userdirectory.ldap.groupcheckprefix` was added.